 1. The Technique Used to Freeze the Eggs

 In recent years, the cryopreservation process has been replaced with a smarter, modern one.
-This is called as vitrification.
+This is called vitrification.
 Quite contrary to cryopreservation, vitrification makes use of freezing in a flash, by suddenly cooling down the embryos to a freezing point within a matter of seconds.
 It also makes use of certain substances that protect the embryos, avoiding the formation of ice crystals.
 This has ramped up the survival rate of the embryos to nearly 95%.

 2. The Quality of the Embryos Procured

 Embryos were being created in labs for many years, but their chances of surviving in those conditions were extremely low.
 Even if they were transferred successfully, the implantation within the uterus would fail.
-In recent years, the techniques and equipment have improved considerably.
+In recent years, techniques and equipment have improved considerably.
 Now, embryos are known to survive for nearly a week at the blastocyst stage, the point where an embryo transfer has the highest chance of success in matters of implantation and continued pregnancy.

 How Soon After a Frozen Embryo Transfer Can You Take Pregnancy Test?

 Similar to an IVF cycle, it is recommended to wait for at least a couple of weeks before undertaking a pregnancy test.
 Any earlier than that could result in a false positive.
-The tests should be repeated again after a few days for a confirmation.
+The tests should be repeated again after a few days for confirmation.

-Can Anything Go Wrong with a Frozen Embryo Transfer?
+Can Anything Go Wrong With a Frozen Embryo Transfer?